 sensor-specific data.
 Similarly, the display modules and rest of the system

-needs no a priory knowledge of how to handle custom user data.
+need no prior knowledge of how to handle custom user data.
 User inputs can be